usmanmughal11/i2c-library/docs/frameworks/vue-2.md

 ></i2c-input>
 ```

 If that's too verbose for your liking, you can use a custom directive instead.
-[This utility](https://www.npmjs.com/package/@shoelace-style/vue-i2c-model) adds a custom directive that will work just like `v-model` but for Shoelace components.
+[This utility](https://www.npmjs.com/package/@shoelace-style/vue-i2c-model) adds a custom directive that will work just like `v-model` but for i2c-Library components.
 To install it, use this command.

 ```bash
 npm install @shoelace-style/vue-i2c-model